-The theological approach at The Master's Seminary emphasizes the exegetical and systematic rather than the philosophical, creedal, or sociological.
-The analytical and synthetic contributions of Bible exposition, the data drawn from exegesis of the Old Testament and the New Testament, and the insights gained from church history, are all combined in comparing, exhibiting, and defending the theological truths revealed in the Christian Scriptures.
+The theological approach at The Master's Seminary emphasizes the exegetical and systematic rather than the philosophical, confessional (denominational), or sociological.
+The analytical and synthetic contributions of Bible exposition, the data drawn from exegesis of the Old Testament and the New Testament, and the insights gained from orthodox theologies from church history, are all combined in comparing, exhibiting, and defending the theological truths revealed in the Christian Scriptures.